 About Mr. Canada:

-My name is Mr. Canada and this is my first year as the garden coordinator.
+My name is Mr. Canada and this is my second year as the garden coordinator.
 Though I am originally from Charleston West Virginia I have lived in Glover Park for more than 10 years.
 I have been a part of the Stoddert community since 2000, as substitute teacher and as a teacher intern in Ms Stevenson first grade class.

 I hold both a Masters in Elementary Education from American University and a Masters in Social Work from the University of Iowa.
 I have managed a gardening architectural project in NorthEast DC.
 For the past nine year, I have been gardening/publicity director for the Outdoor Concert Series here in Glover Park.
 I am presently a summer volunteer for Glover Park and Burleith Farmer’s Market.